Author: Moritz Shore

 precision = 2)

-If you would like to generate SWAT+ meteo input from the daily data
+SWAT+ input generation from daily Reanalysis3 data

 reanalysis3_swatinput(path = daily_data_path,